dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 about.
 They stonewalled me.
 There might as well be a federal law that
 reads:

-> David Conner is not fucking allowed to win; do not let that cheating
+> David Conner is not fucking allowed to win; do not allow that
-> twerp to win the turd at the bottom of a box of cereal; do not lend
+> cheating twerp to win the turd at the bottom of a box of cereal; do
-> him credence of any kind; do not allow others to develop favorable
+> not lend him credence of any kind; do not allow others to develop
-> views of him; and constantly affirm accordance with this law of the
+> favorable views of him; and constantly affirm accordance with this
-> land by publicly chipping away at his credibility.
+> law of the land by publicly chipping away at his credibility.

 But even if I can't win myself, that doesn't mean that I can't fight the battle through others.
 This is partly what I've been doing all along.
 It's what was so genius, all along.
 So, through these Facets of Greatness, I hope to equip others with valuables to help them push forward towards change.

+### misc things to learn

+- political factions in europe
+  - overview of rules used
+  - names of legislative bodies and leaders
+  - recognize pictures of buildings, ppl &  whatnot
+  - particularly UK, Germany, France, Spain ... etc
+- military ranking systems for American army, marines, navy, air force
+  - for (some) other countries
+  - just interesting to know (briefly examined)
+- names/specs of US/Russian/Chinese military equipment